microworlds/account/README.md

 # Account
-Simulation of bank account transactions
+Simulation of bank account transactions.

 ## Overview
 Account is a package that simulates bank account transactions.
-It supports the following features:
+All transactions are thread safe hence transactions can be perfomed on multiple platforms e.g POS, ATM, Payment API gateways, Banks, etc. It supports the following features:
 - Opening of new account
 - Depositing funds to an account
 - Checking balance of an account